 All rights reserved.
 These documents are modified based on real applications and are for reference only.
 No part of these applications may be reproduced, distributed, or transmitted in any form or by any means.

-THE GRANT IS NOW OPEN FOR THE 2022 SPRING SEMESTER
+THE GRANT IS NOW OPEN FOR THE 2022 FALL SEMESTER

 Frequently Asked Questions